mesterhammerfic/bjjstats/README.md

 # bjjstats
-WIP web app to allow users to visualize and explore bjj competitors records quickly and easily.
+A dashboard app to visualize the records of the top cBrazilian Jiu Jitsu athletes.

 ## Architecture
 Batch ETL design: